Birb - Faster Web Discovery

 Keys can then be used at runtime (during the scan) to achieve various effects.

 Any time a directory is encountered, Birb will descend into it and re-scan the wordlist within it.
 At any point, the "p" key can be used to ignore the current directory and step back up one level, while the "x" key will step back all the way to the root directory.
+Pressing the "z" key will pause Birb (resume with "Z").
+The "c" key pauses Birb and opens up an interactive command line.
 Alternatively, the "e" key will cancel the scan session and exit.

 In its most common form, Birb is usually run with only a wordlist and a target:

 Performance can often be improved by tweaking the "-b/--bulk" and "-p/--procs" command-line parameters.

 $ birb -b 10 -p 10 path/to/wordlist.txt https://target.example/

 Whenever we have some false positives (uninteresting results), we can use Birb's filtering engine which offers two types of filters:

 Content-Length filtering (-l SIZE) can be used to ignore any responses which feature a body of exactly SIZE bytes.

 Regex filtering (-r REGEX) can be used to filter out any response which matches the REGEX regular expression (PCRE format).
 The expression is applied to the entire response, including HTTP status code, headers and body.

 Multiple filters can be combined together for best results.